 Whatever the reason, if your plans for that week involve a car, you need to be insured: it’s the law.
 Of course, you could hire a vehicle with insurance included or even take out an annual policy on your own car.
 However, both of these choices could be expensive and time consuming.
 One other option then is to get temporary insurance for your plans in that week.

 How does temporary cover work?

 It does what it says on the tin.
 Temporary or short-term cover offers car insurance for the period of time you decide.
-Whether that’s just an hour, for your one week trip or even up to 30 days, you’re covered.
+Whether it’s for a shorter trip or up to 28 days, you could be hitting the road with short-term insurance.

 What are the benefits of short term insurance?